Coding for Homeschoolers: The Ultimate Guide for Parents

 Teaching coding can be challenging for homeschool parents, including those with engineering backgrounds.
-There are many options to consider, and a number of important decisions to make regarding homeschool computer science curricula, kids coding languages, and academic approach.
+There are many homeschool curriculum options to consider, and a number of important decisions to make regarding homeschool computer science curricula, kids coding languages, and academic approach.

 In this guide, we provide homeschool parents with the answers to some of the most common questions that we encounter running a successful kids coding academy, and we attempt to provide homeschool programming advice that will help them avoid some of the most common pitfalls in teaching K-12 computer science.

 Why should we teach homeschool programming?

 There are a number of important reasons why you might consider building computer programming into your homeschool curricula.

 - Second, computer related disciplines make up over 60% of projected new jobs in STEM (Science, Technology, Engineering, and Math).

 - Third, computing occupations are among the highest-paying jobs for new graduates.

 - Fourth, coding teaches vocational skills that are immediately relevant in today’s job market.

 - Fifth, coding builds skills in a number of important areas including math, science, problem solving, teamwork, project based learning, creativity, digital arts, and more.

 - Sixth, computer science and technology currently impacts nearly every vocation from medicine to law, from teaching to farming, from political science to business management, and from construction to marketing.